WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 They have access to hundreds of applications for beginners, as well as the latest and great tech stacks for power users.
 Their 45-day refund policy is legitimate, too.

 Unfortunately, our customer service experience was slow and disjointed.
-We had to wait hours for a reply and didn’t even get a complete answer.
+We had to wait for hours for a reply and didn’t even get a complete answer.

 Their termination policy is written in a way that suggests you only have a tiny window to actually cancel before your card is charged again.
 And while the annual payment pricing is good, there’s no new customer discount to lock-in an extremely low rate for the first three years.